-As a major financial services firm, Morgan Stanley is subject to extensive regulation by U.S. federal and state regulatory agencies and securities exchanges and by regulators and exchanges in each of the major markets where it conducts its business.
-These include legislative and regulatory responses to the financial crisis, both in the U.S. and worldwide, including: the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act"); risk-based capital, leverage and liquidity standards adopted or being developed by the Basel Committee on Banking Supervision ("Basel Committee"), including Basel III, and the national implementation of those standards; capital planning and stress testing requirements; and recovery and resolution regimes in the U.S. and other jurisdictions.
-Some areas of post-financial crisis regulation are still subject to final rulemaking, transition periods, or revisions.
+As a major financial services firm, Morgan Stanley is subject to extensive regulation by U.S. federal and state regulatory agencies and securities exchanges and by regulators and exchanges in each of the major markets where it conduct its business.
+These include legislative and regulatory responses to the 2008 financial crisis and its aftermath, both in the U.S. and worldwide, including: the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act"); risk-based capital, leverage and liquidity standards adopted or being developed by the Basel Committee on Banking Supervision ("Basel Committee"), including Basel III, and the national implementation of those standards; capital planning and stress testing requirements; and recovery and resolution regimes in the U.S. and other jurisdictions.
+In some areas, regulatory standards are still subject to further rulemaking or transition periods or may otherwise be revised in whole or in part.

-Morgan Stanley continues to monitor the changing political, tax and regulatory environment; it is likely that there will be further changes in the way major financial institutions are regulated in both the U.S. and other markets in which Morgan Stanley operates, although it remains difficult to predict the exact impact these changes will have on Morgan Stanley's business, financial condition, results of operations and cash flows for a particular future period, Morgan Stanley expects to remain subject to extensive supervision and regulation.
+Morgan Stanley continues to monitor the changing political, tax and regulatory environment; it is likely that there will be further changes in the way major financial institutions are regulated in both the U.S. and other markets in which Morgan Stanley operates, although it remains difficult to predict the exact impact these changes will have on Morgan Stanley's business, financial condition, results of operations and cash flows for a particular future period.
+Morgan Stanley expects to remain subject to extensive supervision and regulation.